talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 you understand time and space complexity.
 Fewer are interested in whether you know how to implement and use a heap.)

-This left me with this rough timeline:
+Factoring in all of these knowns, I was left with this rough timeline:

 **Month 1:** Identify companies that seem cool and interesting.
 Start chatting up friends and ask them what they're working on and if they know anyone else